19hours/sg-statutes/Acts/Inquiries Act.md

 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 7 years or to both.

-(2) For the purposes of sub-paragraph (1)(c) and (d), a document is a "relevant document" if it is likely that the inquiry body would (if aware of the existence of the document) wish to be provided with it.
+(2) For the purposes of sub-paragraph (1)(c) and (d), a document is a “relevant document” if it is likely that the inquiry body would (if aware of the existence of the document) wish to be provided with it.

 Penalty for threats, etc., to witnesses